judsonlmoore/judsonlmoore.com/_pages/terms-and-conditions.md

 The headings used in this agreement are included for convenience only and will not limit or otherwise affect these Terms.

-## SECTION 3 – ACCURACY, COMPLETENESS AND TIMELINESS OF INFORMATION
+## SECTION 3 – ACCURACY, COMPLETENESS, AND TIMELINESS OF INFORMATION

 We are not responsible if information made available on this site is not accurate, complete or current.
 The material on this site is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting primary, more accurate, more complete or more timely sources of information.
 Any reliance on the material on this site is at your own risk.